My Rare Chronic Illness Is Now Viral On TikTok

 ”

 While PoTS can affect people of any age and gender, the condition is up to four times more common in women.
-The reasons for this aren’t yet totally clear but according to Dr Kavi, it could either be down to hormones like oestrogen or because many cases of PoTS stem from problems with patients’ immune systems.
-Autoimmune conditions are, for various hormonal and chromosomal reasons, also more common in women.
+The reasons for this aren’t yet totally clear but according to Dr. Kavi, it could either be down to hormones like oestrogen or because many cases of PoTS stem from problems with patients’ immune systems.
+Autoimmune conditions are — for various hormonal and chromosomal reasons — more common in women.

-The systemic sexism in medicine is well documented and impacts all sorts of long-term conditions that predominantly affect women, including endometriosis and chronic urinary tract infections.
+Systemic sexism in medicine is well documented and impacts all sorts of long-term conditions that predominantly affect women, including endometriosis and chronic urinary tract infections.
 With PoTS, this sexism combines with a widespread lack of understanding of the condition among doctors.
-In 2015, Dr Kavi conducted a poll of UK GPs and found that only 10% had heard of PoTS.
-According to PoTS UK, 85% of patients are told that it’s "all in their head".
+In 2015, Dr. Kavi conducted a poll of UK GPs and found that only 10% had heard of PoTS.
+According to PoTS UK, 85% of patients are told that it’s "all in their head."

 Advertisement

-Social media creators hold doctors to account, democratise medical information, destigmatise ill health, advocate for better support for people with chronic illness, and – partly because so many doctors are now on social media themselves – could educate healthcare professionals about under-studied conditions and elevate the patient voice.
+Social media creators hold doctors to account, democratize medical information, destigmatize ill health, advocate for better support for people with chronic illness, and — partly because so many doctors are now on social media themselves — could educate healthcare professionals about under-studied conditions and elevate the patient voice.

 For some people with chronic illness, finally finding a name for your condition might be helpful but effective treatment can remain elusive.
 The situation with PoTS is slightly different.
 Although there is currently no cure for PoTS, there are good treatment options available.
 Indeed, one of the most frustrating things about the difficulty of getting a PoTS diagnosis is that once you have one, the condition can be relatively well managed.
 Since their diagnoses, medication has hugely improved Mollie’s quality of life and Kirby has been able to manage her symptoms effectively through diet and lifestyle changes.

-While Mollie’s medication has "made such a difference, it’s been really good.
-It’s really, really helped," she’s frustrated that it took so long to get the support she needed from doctors.
+While Mollie says her medication has "made such a difference — it’s been really good,' she’s frustrated that it took so long to get the support she needed from doctors.
 "It upsets me," she says, "because I think if I had got that appointment five years ago, I could have been put on the medication five years ago, and I could have felt better a long, long time ago."